minigans/api-infra-service/README.md

 ### OAuth2 authentication

-A better approach to authentication is to use identity federation through the OAuth2 protocol.
-The [oauth2-proxy. yaml](k8s/api-service/oauth2-proxy.yaml) manifest installs an OAuth2 proxy into the cluster.
+A better, more scalable approach to authentication is to use identity federation through the OAuth2 protocol.
+The `nginx-ingress-controller` and an OAuth2 proxy are set up on the cluster for this purpose.
 An application can configure its ingress to use the proxy for authentication.
 If a user is not authenticated, the proxy will intercept their request and delegate it to the Google Identity Provider (IdP) for authentication.
 After authentication, the request is redirected back to the original application.

-The `Kubernetes` manifests under the [oauth2-authentication-example](k8s/oauth2-authentication-example) directory show how this works using the `nginx-ingress-controller`.
+The `Kubernetes` manifests under the [oauth2-authentication-example](k8s/oauth2-authentication-example) directory show how this works using an `nginx` ingress.
 When a user browses to https://hello.mini.ping-fuji.com, they will first be redirected to authenticate using their Google credentials.
 The app is only presented to the user after a successful login.

 The picture on the left in the following diagram illustrates this flow: